garvchanana/Stock-Market-Prediction-using-LSTM/README.md

 # 📈 Stock Market Prediction using LSTM

-This Streamlit web application predicts the **closing price of a stock** using an LSTM (Long Short-Term Memory) model trained on historical stock data from Yahoo Finance.
+Stock market prediction involves forecasting the future price of a stock based on historical data.
+This project uses Python, yfinance for data collection, and includes steps like data cleaning, preprocessing, transformation, and model building.

 ---